Journalists must never manipulate information

 You will probably not spot that opportunity if you are working to a set script and have an end result in mind.

-Be prepared to leave your script behind and retain an open mind
+So it’s important to be prepared to leave your script behind and retain an open mind when you meet your interviewee.

 2: Don’t force an issue